MarkAppprogrammer/PasswordStoarge/README.md

 added soon.

 ## Requirments
-Use pip to install modulse that I used
+Use pip to install moudles that I used
 ```
 pip install -r requirments.txt
 ```